arXiv/arxiv-base/README.md

 **TODO:** Add autoprefixer in postcss and autocompile sass/scss

-testpage.html is included for rapid evaluation of display layer CSS without invoking a local environment to render templates.
+A template is included for rapid evaluation of display layer CSS within this repo, prepopulated with sample content.
+The ``styleguide.html`` template (route: /styleguide) shows error message samples, informational message boxes, and sample content from search.

 ## Development server